 - On holiday, you tend to wear less make-up, so only take your basic make-up with you.

-- Don't take big bottles of shampoo and shower gel with you, but pour it over in those little travel packs you can buy at the drugstore.
-Tip: sometimes I see them at the thrift store too!
+- Don't take large bottles of shampoo and shower gel, but pour them into those small travel-sized containers you can buy at the chemist.
+Tip: sometimes those travel-sized containers are also found in charity shops!

 - XXL hydrophilic cloths as towels take up much less space than ‘regular’ towels.